AdobeDocs/audience-manager.it-IT/help/using/reporting/audience-optimization-reports/aor-publishers/publisher-unique-reach.md

 ---

-# Univoco portata utente{#unique-user-reach}
+# Unique User Reach{#unique-user-reach}

 Il rapporto Univoco utente restituisce i dati sotto forma di grafico a bolle.
 Ogni bolla viene ridimensionata in proporzione al numero di utenti unici per le unità ad hoc selezionate.
 Una bolla più grande indica una portata maggiore rispetto a una bolla più piccola.
-Il rapporto Univoco utente consente di trovare l&#39;unità di annunci che offre il massimo reach rispetto agli utenti con targeting.
+Il rapporto Univoco utente consente di trovare l'unità di annunci che offre il massimo reach rispetto agli utenti con targeting.

-## Caso d&#39;uso {#use-cases}
+## Caso d'uso {#use-cases}

-Con [!UICONTROL Unique User Reach] il rapporto potete identificare le proprietà nel portafoglio che attirano un volume elevato di utenti univoci.
+With the [!UICONTROL Unique User Reach] report, you can identify the properties in your portfolio that attract a high volume of unique users.

-## Utilizzo del Rapporto REACH univoco {#using-the-report}
+## Using the Unique Reach Report {#using-the-report}

-Utilizza la **[!UICONTROL Dimension Value]** casella per selezionare le unità di annunci da visualizzare nel rapporto.
-Fate clic per **[!UICONTROL All]** visualizzare tutte le proprietà nel grafico a bolle.
+Use the **[!UICONTROL Dimension Value]** box to select the ad units you want to display in the report.
+Click **[!UICONTROL All]** to display all your properties in the bubble chart.

-Utilizza i **controlli Intervallo** giorno e **Data mediante** per regolare l&#39;intervallo di look-back.
+Use the **Day Range** and **Date Through** controls to adjust your look-back range.

-## Interpretazione dei risultati {#interpreting-results}
+## Interpreting the Results {#interpreting-results}

 **Report di esempio**